awabsyed1/MATLAB-Simulink-Practice-/README.md

 Position System
   Examined the control system used for positioning in a machine tool .
 Fine tuning and observing the behavior of the system to adjust the parameters accordingly.
+  Kirchoff's law, Ohms law and servomechanism modelling were used to obtain the transfer function